 - At-home maintenance: Wear your custom whitening trays as recommended by your dentist.

-- Consider touch-up treatments: Depending on your whitening treatment and the level of sensitivity, you may need touch-up treatments every six months to a year to maintain your desired level of whiteness.
+- Consider touch-up treatments: Depending on your cosmetic treatment and the level of sensitivity, you may need touch-up treatments every six months to a year to maintain your desired level of whiteness.

 Consulting with a Dentist for Whitening Sensitive Teeth

-Before starting any teeth whitening treatment, consult with a dentist who can assess your individual needs and recommend the most appropriate option for your sensitive teeth.
+Before starting any cosmetic dentistry treatment such as teeth whitening, consult with a dentist who can assess your individual needs and recommend the most appropriate option for your sensitive teeth.

 Schedule a consultation with John Paul Gallardo, DDS, founder of Gallardo Periodontics & Dental Implants in Miami, FL.
-Dr. Gallardo is a highly experienced periodontist that offers KöR and Phillips ZOOM!, which are state-of-the-art whitening systems.
+Dr. Gallardo is a highly experienced periodontist and cosmetic dentist who offers KöR and Phillips ZOOM!, which are state-of-the-art whitening systems.
 He can help you determine the cause of your sensitivity and address any underlying oral health issues that may contribute to it.
 Don’t let sensitive teeth hold you back from having the beautiful smile you always wanted.